jtw-r/rbng/README.md

 - [The webpage](http://randombusinessnamegenerator.gear.host/) - Yes, it is on a free host :(

 # How you can help:
-* You can add things to the randomness file...
+* You can add things to the choices file...
 [HERE](https://github.com/thejonathanr/RandomBusinessNameGenerator/blob/master/choices.js)
 * You can recomend it to any friends/co-workes that you may know
 * You can report any bugs [HERE](https://github.com/thejonathanr/RandomBusinessNameGenerator/issues/new)